9 Reasons why every Woman should get her PADI Open Water Scuba Diving Certification

 More reasons to travel

 Not that I really need more reasons to travel, because I’m good at finding them already, but you can scuba dive almost anywhere!
 Over 70% of the Earth’s surface is covered with water.
 Finding a place to travel to and scuba dive is easy.
+(Although packing a wet suit is a bit of a pain in the ass)

 Many popular scuba diving destinations have plenty of amazing sandy beaches surrounding them, so it’s a perfect idea to get your whole crew together for a girl’s scuba trip.
 Another idea for a girl’s scuba trip is doing a liveaboard.
 A liveaboard is a specifically designed, or modified, ship for diving.
 Divers live on the ship for a period of time, usually around 7 days or less, and they go diving everyday.
 Popular liveabaord destinations are the Galapagos Islands, Thailand, and the Caribbean.